Diademe/cerialize/README.md

 * Deserialization expect an *object* (use JSON.parse before a call to Deserialize).
 * You must use the `@inheritSerialization` if you want to serialize object with inheritance.
 * Use RefClean if you want that `$id` start to one again.
-* You don't need to call `RuntimeTypingSetEnable(false)` after a serialization if you want to use it again.
+* You don't need to call `RuntimeTypingDisable` after a serialization if you want to use it again.
 * `@serializeAsArray` expect a non array type (ie if it's an array of `Boolean`, you should give `Boolean` as parameter).
 Same goes for `@serializeAsObjectMap`, `@serializeAsMap` and `@serializeAsSet`.
 * `@serializeAsMap` works on es6 [`Map` object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map).
 * if you create a loop between files by adding decorator, YOU MUST set the option `@emitDecoratorMetadata` to false in your tsconfig.json.
 Otherwise your project will fail to load.